Sam Kass: White House

 In 2012, Kass was named to the inaugural class of chefs in the American Chef Corps, a project he created with the US Department of State in conjunction with the James Beard Foundation to promote global diplomacy through culinary initiatives.
 Kass made his first solo trip abroad for the program in July 2014, spending a week in the Republic of Korea.
 During his visit sponsored by the US Embassy and Brand USA, Kass promoted Let's Move!, met with culinary students, celebrated Independence Day at the US Embassy's party, learned to cook the traditional dish Bulgogi at the request of President Obama, and promoted culinary tourism to the US.

 In 2014, Kass requested to speak at the School Nutrition Association's convention in Boston.
-However, his request was denied due to Kass's advisory position at the White House and the strains between the association and the first lady.
+However, his request was denied due to Kass' advisory position at the White House and the strains between the association and the first lady.

-On December 8, 2014, the White House announced Kass's departure, issuing a statement in which Barack and Michelle Obama saluted his "tenure of dedicated service."
+On December 8, 2014, the White House announced Kass' departure, issuing a statement in which Barack and Michelle Obama saluted his "tenure of dedicated service."
 Barack Obama stated: From constructing our Kitchen Garden to brewing our own Honey Brown Ale, Sam has left an indelible mark on the White House.
 And with the work he has done to inspire families and children across this country to lead healthier lives, Sam has made a real difference for our next generation.
 Over the years, Sam has grown from a close friend to a critical member of my team, and I am grateful for his outstanding work and look forward to seeing all that he will continue to achieve in the years ahead.Michelle Obama said: Sam has been an integral part of Let's Move! from its very beginning -- from discussions about children's health around my kitchen table in Chicago, to setting the strategic vision of a national campaign in the White House, to spearheading efforts with the private sector across the country.
 Sam leaves an extraordinary legacy of progress, including healthier food options in grocery store aisles, more nutritious school lunches, and new efforts that have improved how healthy food is marketed to our kids.
 I wish Sam success in all his future endeavors, and I know he will continue to be a leader in the vitally important work to build a healthier country.
 His last official day at the White House was Friday, December 19, 2014.